abc123456defg/Client-Hall-Of-Fame/Featuring.md

 Skidded tenacity (SHOCKER)

 Larps about being a woman which is why everyone defends him.
 Can't stop pasting, average intent base skid.

+## Flashy / Jinthiun:
+Pasting methods from LB 💀
+Pasting methods from JigSaw 💀
+Search up one of their utils on github and 60 older clients show up ☠️ Pasting from so much more
+Stealing ideas from Tena